yankeeinlondon/obsidian-kind-model/docs/page-api.md

 - `Link` is a format provided by the [Dataview Plugin](https://blacksmithgu.github.io/obsidian-dataview/) which provides simple metadata that allows for building a _link_ to another page in the vault
 - `Page`'s passed in will simply be proxied back

 This method returns a `Page` object which closely resembles the `DvPage` you may be familiar with if you're fluent with **Dataview Queries** but adds on many helper methods.
-It is also "cache aware" so it can potentially resolve information slightly quicker than a straight up dataview query.
+In many regards this is just a slightly enhanced version of the `page(name)` query that [Dataview Plugin](https://blacksmithgu.github.io/obsidian-dataview/) that you'll probably already know but it should be preferred over using the **DataView** variant in all use-cases where you're working inside this repo.

 #### Resolving `string` references